Research Analysts Set Expectations for Lennar Co.’s Q1 2020 Earnings (NYSE:LEN)

-Lennar (NYSE:LEN) last posted its quarterly earnings data on Wednesday, January 8th.
-The construction company reported $2.13 EPS for the quarter, topping the consensus estimate of $1.90 by $0.23.
+Lennar (NYSE:LEN) last issued its quarterly earnings data on Wednesday, January 8th.
+The construction company reported $2.13 earnings per share for the quarter, topping the consensus estimate of $1.90 by $0.23.
 Lennar had a net margin of 8.31% and a return on equity of 12.16%.
-The business had revenue of $6.97 billion for the quarter, compared to analyst estimates of $6.60 billion.
-During the same quarter in the previous year, the firm posted $1.96 earnings per share.
-Lennar’s quarterly revenue was up 7.9% on a year-over-year basis.
+The business had revenue of $6.97 billion during the quarter, compared to analysts’ expectations of $6.60 billion.
+During the same quarter in the previous year, the company earned $1.96 EPS.
+The business’s revenue was up 7.9% on a year-over-year basis.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-LPL Financial LLC raised its holdings in shares of Lennar by 13.8% during the second quarter.
-LPL Financial LLC now owns 15,791 shares of the construction company’s stock valued at $765,000 after purchasing an additional 1,920 shares during the last quarter.
-Cetera Advisor Networks LLC purchased a new stake in Lennar during the second quarter valued at approximately $217,000.
-Elkfork Partners LLC increased its holdings in Lennar by 2.7% during the second quarter.
-Elkfork Partners LLC now owns 28,700 shares of the construction company’s stock valued at $1,391,000 after buying an additional 756 shares during the last quarter.
-Glen Harbor Capital Management LLC increased its holdings in Lennar by 2.7% during the second quarter.
-Glen Harbor Capital Management LLC now owns 22,550 shares of the construction company’s stock valued at $1,093,000 after buying an additional 594 shares during the last quarter.
-Finally, Meadow Creek Investment Management LLC increased its holdings in Lennar by 2.7% during the second quarter.
-Meadow Creek Investment Management LLC now owns 34,850 shares of the construction company’s stock valued at $1,689,000 after buying an additional 918 shares during the last quarter.
-Hedge funds and other institutional investors own 86.09% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in LEN.
+Allred Capital Management LLC bought a new position in Lennar during the fourth quarter valued at about $31,000.
+Massey Quick Simon & CO.
+LLC bought a new position in Lennar during the third quarter valued at about $42,000.
+FinTrust Capital Advisors LLC bought a new position in Lennar during the third quarter valued at about $56,000.
+CSat Investment Advisory L.P. grew its position in Lennar by 183.5% during the second quarter.
+CSat Investment Advisory L.P. now owns 1,256 shares of the construction company’s stock valued at $61,000 after buying an additional 813 shares during the period.
+Finally, Evoke Wealth LLC bought a new position in Lennar during the third quarter valued at about $106,000.
+Institutional investors and hedge funds own 86.09% of the company’s stock.

-In other news, President Jonathan M. Jaffe sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, January 2nd.
-The shares were sold at an average price of $56.06, for a total value of $1,121,200.00.
-Following the transaction, the president now owns 237,047 shares in the company, valued at $13,288,854.82.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Corporate insiders own 8.43% of the company’s stock.
+In related news, President Jonathan M. Jaffe sold 20,000 shares of the business’s stock in a transaction on Thursday, January 2nd.
+The shares were sold at an average price of $56.06, for a total transaction of $1,121,200.00.
+Following the transaction, the president now owns 237,047 shares in the company, valued at approximately $13,288,854.82.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+8.43% of the stock is owned by insiders.

+The business also recently announced a quarterly dividend, which will be paid on Friday, February 7th.
+Investors of record on Friday, January 24th will be given a dividend of $0.125 per share.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 0.81%.
+The ex-dividend date of this dividend is Thursday, January 23rd.
+This is an increase from Lennar’s previous quarterly dividend of $0.04.
+Lennar’s payout ratio is presently 2.79%.

 About Lennar